cjhalim-ai/Portfolio/README.md

 ## 👋 Hey!
-I’m Christy a data practitioner with a heart for analytical storytelling and a knack for designing the perfect target consumer for your brand or product.
+I’m Christy a data practitioner with a heart for analytical storytelling and a knack for breaking down and segmenting your consumer data.
 With 5+ years of experience, I've been blessed to work with brands such as American Express, Microsoft, Citi, ExxonMobil, TIAA, Levi's, BODYARMOR, and CVS and many more.
 - 👀 I have an ever-curious mind, with Artificial Intelligence and Machine Learning as my next area of self-teaching.
 - 🌱 Currently working as a data analyst at [GRIN](https://www.grin.co), the #1 influencer marketing software to help DTC brands manage influencer marketing programs at scale.